ZACKHADD/Data_Codes_Steps/Overview Subjects/Data Modeling.md

 - Business rules for data : this is where we need to understand how the business handels the relationships between subjects. cardinalities, if a relation is mandatory or not, attributes allowed to be nulls, data change dynamics (referential integrity ex : if a row is deleted in a table the corresponding in other tables must be deleted etc).
 ## Modeling architectural options :
 Two major types:
-- Data Modeling-specific (the focus in this document):
+- Data Modeling-specific (the focus in this document) Entity-Relationship:
     - Classic ER (Chen 1976) : Entity relashionchip using rectangles, oval and so on.
     - Post Classic ER (Crows Foot) : different notation enhanced version of calssic ER.
 - Systems modeling: